Did George Michael Have a Will? If Not, Things Could Get Funky

-George Michael’s death last week is the latest in a too-long list of celebrities who lost their lives in 2016.
-Although no details have been revealed yet, media outlets are presuming that he had a will that could bequeath at least part of his estate to his sisters and/or his godchildren.
+George Michael’s death is the latest in a too-long list of celebrities who lost their lives in 2016.
+Although no details have been revealed yet, media outlets are presuming that he had a last will and testament that could bequeath at least part of his estate to his sisters and/or his godchildren.
 Those who know of his quiet generosity may expect that part of his estate will go to charities or causes that he supported during his life.

 According to news reports, Michael’s estate is valued at $125 million—which doesn’t include his extensive art collection.
 And since his death, according to Forbes, bereaved fans have been streaming and downloading his tracks in huge numbers.
 Some estimate that his estate will add an additional $7 to $10 million just in additional royalties from the surge in the popularity of his music.